22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 Keeping High Uptime on a SSO service like Keycloak is important since if it lags the entire user base will lag thus decreasing organizational efficiency.

 #### Use Case
 In this scenario, a Systems Engineer on a tight timetable needs to create many servers today.
-Luckily hosting a (barebones) Keycloak Server seems relatively simple, they create a cluster with multiple server nodes, configure logs (because everyone loves logs), then start the service in each node and pass off to the Security Team.
+Luckily hosting a (bare bones) Keycloak Server seems relatively simple, they create a cluster with multiple server nodes, configure logs (because everyone loves logs), then start the service in each node and pass off to the Security Team.

 ##### Misuse Case
 On the opposite side, lies a Turncoat (TC) whose goal is to lower uptime.
 TC first tries to Denial of Service (DoS) a node.
-Unfourtunately, it looks like the Service is still operational due to node redundancy.
-Looks like TC will have to Distrubute a DoS per node.
+Unfortunately, it looks like the Service is still operational due to node redundancy.
+Looks like TC will have to distribute a DoS per node.
 This will multiply overhead and increase suspicion on TC.

 #### Security Requirement
 * Utilize logging to detect attempted DoS and DDoS attempts
 * Node fall over if DoS is successful
 * Increase nodes to increase threshold for a successful DDoS attempt
-* Utilize external resorces (e.g. Firewall rules, disabling accounts) to stop the Turncoat's goal of Hindering SSO
+* Utilize external resources (e.g. Firewall rules, disabling accounts) to stop the Turncoat's goal of Hindering SSO

 ## Reflection on Security Requirements

 The security requirements of the above use cases comes in different forms in Keycloak.
-As mentioned in "Implementing a Truststore", Keycloak utilizes a pre-built java keystore to help mitigate any errors that would arrise from creating a keystore from scratch.
+As mentioned in "Implementing a Truststore", Keycloak utilizes a pre-built java keystore to help mitigate any errors that would arise from creating a keystore from scratch.
 Keycloak also mitigates any man in the middle attacks that involve cookies by having cookies pass checks with its UserSessionModel and AuthenticationSessionModel before it can return a success message.
 Keycloak also has the ability to instantiate two-factor authentication via Google Authenticator, OAuth 2.0 support, and user federation login based on Active Directory.

 Keycloak can manage user permission based on a variety of access control features such as time-based, user-based, role-based, etc. Keycloak passwords are hashed using the PBKDF2 hashing algorithm.
 Additionally, there is a built-in brute force prevention setting.
 Another security requirement that Keycloak has built-in is clickjacking prevention.
 This helps prevent man in the middle attacks in any Keycloak realm.
 The authorization architecture under Keycloak is well-built with auditing being an essential part of the process.
 This way all events are logged as a safety measure.

 Finally, Keycloak provides a well-built guide for any entity using their product.
 This guide will help administrators lock down their realms to an acceptable level.
-Keycloak is FAPI complient, and can help administrators be FAPI complient with their applications via a support tab.
+Keycloak is FAPI compliant, and can help administrators be FAPI compliant with their applications via a support tab.
 This guide also includes different security threats and how to avoid them, what settings to apply, and information on how that attack takes place.
 This document is the best way to secure any application one uses Keycloak for as it provides the knowledge to properly handle all permissions, attacks, and configurations.

 ## OSS Project Documentation Review